Welcome to today's edition of the Rush 24-7 podcast.

 A conundrum has more than two.

-And Pollard sees a conundrum coming between the league, losing fans by over legislating the physicality of the sport, i.e.
+And Pollard sees a conundrum coming between the league losing fans by over-legislating the physicality of the sport, i.e. Obama removing the guilty conscience aspect by making the game less exciting.

 It's Obama's own words.

-They're going to make the game less exciting, but we're going to free your conscience.
+We're going to make the game less exciting, but we're going to free your conscience.

-Pollard says, well, the league is going to lose fans doing that in the name of Player safety.
+Pollard says, well, the league is going to lose fans doing that in the name of player safety.

 Players are going to keep getting bigger and faster and stronger.

-And he said 30 years from now, I don't think the NFL will be in existence.
+And he said, 30 years from now, I don't think the NFL will be in existence.

 I don't know why Pollard's so optimistic.